doddlesoft/shopper/docs/integrations/api/meals.md

 Notice how we're calling the `DELETE` method on the `/api/meals/1` endpoint.
 The `1` in the URL determines which meal to delete.

 <!-- theme: warning -->
-> Please note, when deleting a meal, this will also detach all items from the meal and delete any items that aren't used anywhere else in your account.
+> Please note, when deleting a meal, this will detach all items from the meal and delete any items that aren't used anywhere else in your account.
+It will also detach the meal from any lists it has previously been added to.
 Just another way we keep our data nice and clean.